-Dr. Elizabeth A. Dooley is an experienced academic leader, professor, and scholar with over 30 years of experience in higher education.
-For the past 20 years, she has served in key leadership roles at the University of Central Florida (UCF) and West Virginia University (WVU).
-She recently served as provost and vice president for academic affairs at the University of Central Florida, one of the nation’s largest universities in the country.
-She was the first woman and African-American to be named provost in the history of UCF.
-Prior to her role as provost, she served as Vice Provost for Teaching and Learning and Dean, College of Undergraduate Studies also at UCF.
-While at WVU, she served as a department chair, associate provost for Undergraduate Academic Affairs, interim dean, College of Education and Human Performance and Founding Dean of the WVU University College.
+Dr. Dooley is a professor of Exceptional Student Education in the School of Teacher Education at the UCF College of Community Innovation and Education.
+She is the academic program director for the Ph.D.
+Teaching Learning and Development Track.
+She has served in executive leadership positions at West Virginia University and the University of Central Florida.
+She was the first woman and African American to be named provost and vice president for academic affairs at the University of Central Florida (UCF).
+Before that role, Dooley served as Vice Provost for Teaching and Learning and Dean of the College of Undergraduate Studies at UCF.
+While at WVU, she served as a faculty member, department chair (teacher education, special education, curriculum, and instruction), associate provost for Undergraduate Academic Affairs, interim dean, College of Education and Human Performance, and Founding Dean of the WVU University College.

 Doctorate of Education: Special Education Teacher Education; Minor: Educational Administration

 West Virginia University, Morgantown, WV

 - Exceptional Student Education; Special Education Teacher Education

 - Higher Education in the 21st Century (Research, Policies, Inclusive Excellence, Organizational Structures, Best Practices and Solutions)

 - Student Success and Access: Role of Technology and Collaborative Solutions; Academic Alignment for Student Success